aka-somix/aka-somix/README.md

 ### What Languages and Technoloies I am using lately 👨‍💻
 - Python
 - Typescript
-- AWS (serverless services mainly)
+- AWS (Solution Architect Associate)

 ---
 ### Where you can find me 🔍